Political Science 1010 - American National Government » Spring 2021 » Module V

 C. state and local courts

-D. district and circuit courts
+D. state and federal courts

 Question #18